Skip to Main Content

 Grocery Pickup/Delivery

-Going to the grocery store can be life-threatening to the elderly and people who are immunocompromised.
-As a result, many vulnerable people are struggling to feed themselves during this pandemic.
+Going to the grocery store can be challenging or even life-threatening to the elderly and people who are immunocompromised.
+Meals on Wheels and The Salvation Army are two organizations that provide volunteer opportunities for meal delivery services.

 Register Now